‘Sustainable’ coffee: what does it mean for local supply chains in Indonesia?

 I would say that the various sustainability programs are in a state of flux at the moment, as they try to embed service delivery within the schemes.

-get to a stage when all coffee is produced fairly?
+Will we ever get to a stage when all coffee is produced fairly?

 There is a difference between the dominant sustainability programs and Fair Trade – Fair Trade was specifically set up to enable farmers to sell at a higher price, floor price was developed a premium.
 And that’s still a very small aspect of the whole broader sustainable coffee.
 Advocates of Fair Trade would say it’s all unfair unless it’s certified Fair Trade.
 It’s one of the few that has a floor price, which is really important.
 And it also requires that a certain amount of money is spent allocated to a development premium.

 It’s an interesting thought experiment to think through where will this end – do you get to a stage where everyone’s cert?
 Does that therefore mean that everyone is happy?
 Satisfied with their lot?
 I would suspect not, even if 100% of coffee was Fair Trade certified, that doesn’t guarantee that the farmers themselves are entirely satisfied with the system.

 In Indonesia, for example, the families don’t really see coffee farming as a long-term solution to poverty alleviation – they often see migration, better education, moving to the cites, as being their ticket out of poverty, rather than continuing to grow coffee but growing sustainably certified coffee.

 A lot of the households in Indonesia are actually quite diversified, so coffee is one source of income, but often they might also be growing horticultural prod, or working in the local town or working as a laborer on a construction site.
 So the role of coffee within household livelihood strategies is probably a lot more diversified in Indonesia so you don’t get that high level dependency that you might in other regions.
 They also maybe engage often in own food production as well, which also provides another form of risk diversification.